the-ok-is-not-enough/googleplay/com/readme.md

 If you insist that some feature be implemented, I am willing to implement features for people who are willing to make a donation to me.
 If that is your situation, make sure to mention that in any communication.
+Minimum donation is 99 USD.

 1. https://godocs.io/github.com/89z/googleplay